 Now navigate to a destination folder on the external data medium to which we have just granted write access.

-If it doesn’t exist yet, you can create it by clicking on “Create order.”
+If it doesn’t exist yet, you can create it by clicking on “Create folder.”
 Autosync supports you in this process and automatically suggests the name of the source folder as name:

 Then you land directly in the new destination folder: